 When a retailer finally begins the process of implementing an omnichannel retail strategy, they face many challenges.
-Looking at the selections above, it is worth noting that the collection of and successful analysis of data is at the core of almost all these challenges.
-Marketers need a way for data to come together, to integrate and match up across channels and tell a singular story about the customer and their journey.
+Looking at the selections above, it is worth noting that the collection and analysis of data is at the core of almost all these challenges.
+Marketers need a way to bring data together, to integrate and match up across channels and tell a singular story about the customer and their journey.

 Successful customer analytics across channels requires the analysis of customer behavior as they move from one platform to the next.
-A retailer needs to be able to identify that customer at each stage.
+A retailer needs to be able to identify that customer at each stage of the buying lifecycle.
 That customer needs to appear the same in each platform and then that data needs to get to the marketer in such a way that the marketer can follow the customer from A-Z, and hopefully through to purchase.

 As retailers look to adjust to omnichannel retailing, they need to modernize across all channels.
 Customer acquisition and retention remain critical and there is an opportunity both online and in-store to implement technology to help businesses meet those goals.